logandk/huginn-openshift-foreman-cartridge/README.md

 This cartridge for OpenShift allows you to configure and use [Foreman](https://github.com/ddollar/foreman) to run processes in the background.

+This cartridge has been modified as follows:

+* `foreman` is configured to run `0` web processes, so that you can use the default Passenger OpenShift Ruby setup.
+* Switched to `ruby200` from `ruby193`.

 # Installation
 Once you have an existing OpenShift application, run the following command: